 Through a life of trial and error and a spiritual practice rooted in several ancient and modern wisdom traditions, I’d finally shifted the focus from outcome to inner peace.
 And I was free.

 In 2015, I set out to examine my practice and this crazy journey of healing I’ve taken in order to create a signature process of sacred self-care.
 Today, I work with women from all around the world both one-on-one and in groups to help them start and maintain a practice of radical self-care so that they can come home to the lives that rest under their feet.

 When I’m not speaking, teaching, or coaching, you can find me getting intentionally lost on long dog walks or hanging out on the porch at our family property in Cape Cod sitting and laughing late into the night.

-For the last twenty years, Sarah Brassard has been guiding women from a place of struggle in life to one of grace, peace, and ease through her signature process of sacred self-care.
+For the last twenty-five years, Sarah Brassard has been guiding women from a place of struggle in life to one of grace, peace, and ease through her signature process of sacred self-care.

-She is the author of Inside: A Guide to the Resources Within to Stay Vibrant and Alive Through All Life’s Challenges, due to hit shelves in summer 2018.
+She is the author of Inside: A Guide to the Resources Within published in 2018.
 The book details the self-care practices that sparked Sarah’s healing journey and inspired her work in helping women move from trauma to transformation.

 Sarah presents at corporate and nonprofit venues both big and small and currently hosts Mindfulness, Meditation, and Stress Reduction classes at Groton Wellness, Pilgrim’s Landing, and Stanley Black & Decker.
 Her work is ignited by an enthusiastic dedication to integrating body, mind, heart, and spirit as well as an unshakeable conviction that there’s nothing in life that can’t be healed.